kubedb/cli/README.md

  - Keep track of deleted databases, cleanup prior snapshots with a single command.
  - Use cli to manage databases like kubectl for Kubernetes.

-KubeDB is developed at AppsCode Inc. to run their SAAS platform on Kubernetes.
-Currently we include a complete implementations for Postgres and ElasticSearch database based on K8sdb framework.
+Currently we include a complete implementation for Postgres and ElasticSearch database based on KubeDB framework.

 ## Supported Versions
 Kubernetes 1.5+